Braham Stevens

-Early Life / Education
+Early life and education

-After the early death of his father, Stevens started creating art with found materials in the natural environment as an escape from the hardship, poverty and social stigma.
-A youth spent working as a labourer on the large cattle, wheat and sheep stations along the Murray River reinforced this connection with the environment.
-The repetitive manual nature of the work likened by the artist to the sustained hands-on physicality and meditative process of stone and metal sculpture.
+Since early childhood, Stevens has experienced a deep self-affirming connection and fascination with the natural world.
+His ongoing direct engagement with the wilderness emotionally reinforces and energises his creativity and practice.

-In his early years he regularly attended life drawing and portraiture classes at Albury College, later studying Industrial and Applied Arts and Metal Smithing at Melbourne Technical College.
+In his early years Stevens regularly attended life drawing and portraiture classes at Albury Technical/Arts and Crafts College, later studying Industrial Arts and Metal Smithing at RMIT Melbourne and Applied Arts and Commercial Design at North East London Polytechnic.

-Relocating to Europe and London in the early 1980s, Stevens was an active participant in the vibrant Carnaby Street art and music, collective subculture.
+Relocating to Europe and London in the late 1980s, Stevens was an active participant in the vibrant West End art and music collective subculture.

-Initially creating ephemeral art with found natural materials - including mudlarking on the River Thames - Stevens started experimenting with stone, recycled metal and alloy in the late 80s, developing techniques and processes to make more permanent durable structures that could withstand time and the elements.
+Initially creating ephemeral art with found natural materials - including mudlarking on the River Thames, Stevens' later experimentation with stone, recycled metal and alloy, helped develop evolving techniques and processes to make more permanent durable structures that could withstand time and the elements.

 Career - major public artwork commissions

-Stevens' most prominent public works include:
+Stevens' diverse multi-disciplinary professional career has transversed multiple mediums, scale, techniques and dynamic processes, he has exhibited in Australia and Internationally since the 1990's, his most prominent public works include: